DakshSaijwal/CS661-F1-StratViz/README.md

    - **Tire Strategy** — WORKING, `PitStopGantt` Gantt chart with animated playback, driver swap picker, compound-colored bars, evolving tire percentage labels on each stint bar showing share of race completed.
 Default drivers are top finishers.
 Percentages persist at end of race until replay.
    - **Lap-by-Lap Position** — WORKING, `PositionChart` animated D3 bump chart with play/pause, 5-driver comparison chips, pit stop markers, compound color bands.
 Chart height scales dynamically with number of positions.
 Default drivers are top 5 finishers (sorted by final race position).
    - **Strategic Archetypes** — WORKING, `ParallelCoordinates` parallel coordinates plot of stint strategy (avg lap time, compound, stint length, tire age, grid position) with brush filtering

+### Driver Profile (center pane, opened from the leaderboard)

+Clicking any driver in the Page 2 leaderboard swaps the center pane for a single-screen (no-scroll) driver profile laid out as a **3×2 grid of six tiles**.
+Tiles with more than one view expose ‹ › arrow buttons and dot indicators to page between charts.
+The whole profile is tinted with the driver's **race-weekend** team color (so 2006 Alonso reads as Renault, not his latest team), and a "← Telemetry" button returns to the simulator.
+Data is loaded in parallel via the `getDriver*` query functions.

+1. **Overview** — Large edge-to-edge headshot + team logo, plus a career stat grid: races, wins, podiums, poles, points, championship **titles** (`COUNT(DISTINCT season)` so no duplicate-row inflation), best finish, fastest laps, avg finish, seasons.
+2. **At {Circuit}** — The driver's career record at *this* race's circuit: summary stats + a finish-position trend line across every appearance.
+3. **{Season} Season** — This season's points progression, race-by-race finishing positions, and a results list.
+4. **Career Trajectory** — Championship position per season (line), points per season (bar), and wins per season (bar).
+5. **Circuit Mastery** — Best circuits by average finish (horizontal bar) + a finish-position distribution histogram.
+6. **Driver DNA · 3-D UMAP** — An interactive **precomputed 3-D UMAP** of every driver's career "style fingerprint" (drivers with similar careers cluster together), plus a career-rate radar chart on a second page.
+Drag to rotate, scroll to zoom, and open **fullscreen** for a larger canvas with live sliders for the two UMAP hyper-parameters (`n_neighbors`, `min_dist`) — the browser switches between 16 precomputed embeddings; no UMAP is ever run client-side.

 ---